 Bosch will therefore be able to count on local – but nonetheless internationally renowned – partners to help guide its R&D activities: Huawei and Scaleo Chip for their expertise in imagery, Eurecom and Inria for the analysis of visual systems, ETSI for applied telecommunication standards, Cadence, Synergie CAD and ARM for semi-conductors, and other leaders in the automobile sector such as Toyota, Magneti Marelli, and BMW, who are already present on the Cote d’Azur, as well as Hitachi, Visteon, Altran Praxis, M2MSolution, and Myxyty.

-Bosch is also a partner of the city of Nice, since June 2014, in the smart management of vehicles and buildings (see our article).
+Bosch is also a partner of the city of Nice, since June 2014, in the smart management of vehicles and buildings.
 The metropolis, which has made itself a pioneer in the field of smart city and eco-technologies, plans to develop on its soil a number of experiences and innovations of interest to the connected-vehicle industry: Govecs/Newteon and Eccity Motors electric scooters, energy management of BMWs solar carport with Beegy, Advansolar solar recharging infrastructure, car-sharing with Vulog, the Elocar connected garage, and the WATT electric bus and unlimited autonomy system for the airport.

 The Bosch Group is a leading global supplier of technology and services.
 The company employs roughly 360,000 associates worldwide (as per April 1, 2015), and generated sales of 49 billion euros in 2014.* Its operations are divided into four business sectors: Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology.
 The Bosch Group comprises Robert Bosch GmbH and its roughly 440 subsidiary and regional companies in some 60 countries.
 Including its sales and service partners, Bosch is represented in roughly 150 countries.